IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 The most obvious major task was reimplementing the game in C. SGDK comes with some handy modules to start a game engine with.

 I loaded my background MAP and TILESET resources into a Map object.
-SGDK's easy tile map engine streams new map data from ROM to memory as you scroll, supporting worlds larger than the hardware limit (total of 4096 tiles, 8x8 pixels per tile).
+SGDK has an easy tile map engine that streams new map data from ROM to memory as you scroll, supporting worlds larger than the hardware limit (total of 4096 tiles, 8x8 pixels per tile).

 <!-- At its simplest, all you have to do is
 1. Create Map objects from compiled MAP resources, assigning each Map to one of the two planes.